edeneault/SB-Capstone-2/README.md

 **Database**

-A MongoDB Atlas is used for the data layer.
+A MongoDB Atlas database is used for the data layer.
 The database schemas are defined with 4 models: userModel, productModel, orderModel and reviewModel.

 **Testing**

 Backend Testing with Postman:

 - Install npm packages for Node and Newman